-- W-CP supports to carry AS parameters (e.g. SUCI or 5G-GUTI, Requested NSSAI and Establishment Cause) and NAS packets.
+- supports to carry AS parameters (e.g. SUCI or 5G-GUTI, Requested NSSAI and Establishment Cause) and NAS packets;

-- W-CP supports the setup, modification and removal of at least one W-UP resource per PDU session.
+- supports the setup, modification and removal of at least one W-UP resource per PDU session;

-- W-CP may support the setup, modification and removal of multiple W-UP resources per PDU session.
+- may support the setup, modification and removal of multiple W-UP resources per PDU session.